-Modi uses speech to Russia-China-led group to swipe at Pakistan, avoids mentioning Ukraine
+Putin says Russia is ‘united as never before’ at meeting of Russia-China led security group

 When SCO foreign ministers met in India last month, Russia’s war in Ukraine barely featured in their public remarks but the fallout for developing countries on food and fuel security remains a concern for members of the group, analysts say.

-Associated Press Writer Munir Ahmed contributed from Islamabad, Pakistan.
+Associated Press Writer Munir Ahmed contributed from Islamabad, Pakistan, and Dasha Litvinova contributed from Talinn, Estonia.